-The Fund is part of the LGPS Central Pool (the Pool) with the LGPS funds of Cheshire, Leicestershire, Nottinghamshire, Shropshire, Staffordshire, West Midlands and Worcestershire (the eight Partner Funds).
+The Fund is part of the LGPS Central Pool (the Pool) with the LGPS funds of Cheshire, Leicestershire, Nottinghamshire, Shropshire, Staffordshire, West Midlands, and Worcestershire (the eight Partner Funds).
 The Pool has been established in accordance with Government requirements for the pooling of LGPS investment assets.
 LGPS Central Limited has been established to manage investments on behalf of the Pool and received authorization from the Financial Conduct Authority in January 2018.
 The Company launched its first sub-funds within an Authorised Contractual Scheme collective investment vehicle in April 2018 and has launched several additional sub-funds since that date.

 LGPS Central Limited has developed a Responsible Investment & Engagement Framework (LGPSC Framework) incorporating the investment beliefs and responsible investment beliefs of the eight Pension Funds within the LGPS Central Pool which will be applied to both internally and externally managed investment mandates.

 The LGPSC Framework contains the following beliefs:

+• Long-termism

+A long-term approach to investment will deliver better returns and the long-term nature of LGPS liabilities allows for a long-term investment horizon.

+Responsible Investment

-- Long-termism: A long-term approach to investment will deliver better returns and the long-term nature of LGPS liabilities allows for a long-term investment horizon. - Responsible Investment: Responsible Investment is supportive of risk adjusted returns over the long-term, across all asset classes.
-Responsible investment should be integrated into the investment process of the Company and its investment managers. - Diversification, risk management and stewardship: Diversification across investments with low correlation improves the risk return profile.
+Responsible Investment is supportive of risk adjusted returns over the long-term, across all asset classes.
+Responsible investment should be integrated into the investment process of the Company and its investment managers.

+• Diversification, risk management and stewardship

+Diversification across investments with low correlation improves the risk return profile.
 A strategy of engagement, rather than exclusion, is more compatible with fiduciary duty and more supportive of responsible investment, because the opportunity to influence companies through stewardship is waived in a divestment approach.
 Even well-diversified portfolios face systematic risk.
+Systematic risk can be mitigated over the long-term through widespread stewardship and industry participation.

+Corporate governance and diversity

+Investee companies and asset managers with robust governance structures should be better positioned to handle the effects of shocks and stresses of future events.
+There is clear evidence showing that decision-making and performance are improved when company boards and investment teams are composed of diverse individuals.

+• Fees and remuneration

+The management fees of investment managers and the remuneration policies of investee companies are of significance for the Company's clients, particularly in a low-return environment.
+Fees and remuneration should be aligned with the long-term interests of our clients, and value for money is more important than the simple minimisation of costs.
+Contributing to national initiatives that promote fee transparency such as the LGPS Code of Transparency is supportive of this belief.

+• Risk and opportunity

-Systematic risk can be mitigated over the long-term through widespread stewardship and industry participation. - Corporate governance and cognitive diversity: Investee companies and asset managers with robust governance structures should be better positioned to handle the effects of shocks and stresses of future events.
-There is clear evidence showing that decisionmaking and performance are improved when company boards and investment teams are composed of cognitively diverse individuals. - Fees and remuneration: The management fees of investment managers and the remuneration policies of investee companies are of significance for the Company's clients, particularly in a low-return environment.
-Fees and remuneration should be aligned with the long-term interests of our clients, and value for money is more important than the simple minimisation of costs. - Risk and opportunity: Risk premia exist for certain investments; taking advantage of these can help to improve returns.
-There is risk, but also opportunity in holding companies that have weak governance of financially material ESG issues.
-Opportunities can be captured so long as they are aligned to the Company's objectives and strategy, and so long as there is a sufficient evidence base upon which to make an investment decision. - Climate change: Financial markets could be materially impacted by climate change and by the response of climate policy makers.
-Responsible investors should proactively manage this risk factor through stewardship activities, using partnerships of like-minded investors where feasible.
+Risk premia exist for certain investments; taking advantage of these can help to improve returns.
+There is risk but also opportunity in holding companies that are on an improving trajectory in respect of financially material ESG issues.
+Opportunities can be captured so long as they are aligned to the Company's objectives and strategy, and so long as there is a sufficient evidence base upon which to make an investment decision.

+• Sustainable Business Practice

+We expect investee companies to consider relevant, material social and environmental risk factors in their long-term strategic business planning such as climate change related risks, including biodiversity loss, and human right related risks.
+We believe these can have a significant effect on the value of a company's assets over time, and on its ability to generate long-term returns for shareholders.

+In collaboration with the eight Partner Funds, LGPS Central Limited currently has four stewardship themes which are given particular attention in LGPS Central Limited's ongoing stewardship efforts.
+The four themes are:

+- Climate change

+- Plastic

+- Fair tax payment and tax transparency

+- Human Rights Risk